July 24, 2020

 Moving is quite a stressful effort, and if you’ve ever moved before, you know that preparing everything in your home for the relocation is energy and time-consuming.
 If this is your first move, brace yourself for a mess in your house and your head.
 However, creating a household inventory list will allow you to keep track of the stuff you intend to move and make the whole process a lot easier for you.

-Being organized and efficient is definitely helpful in this kind of situation, and having a list of every belonging in one place is a practical way of not forgetting something important.
+Being organized and knowing how to move efficiently is definitely helpful in this kind of situation, and having a list of every belonging in one place is a practical way of avoiding the common things you forget to do when moving.
 It will also prove to be invaluable in case something gets lost or broken along the way, and you want to claim insurance.

-Relocation from one place to another doesn’t have to be something that requires a complex grand strategy.
+Moving to a new state doesn’t have to be something that requires a complex grand strategy.
 Proper planning will be enough to save you from a troublesome experience.
-Regardless of whether you’re packing your items by yourself or you hired professional movers, a catalog of your possessions is a smart thing to have.
+Regardless of whether you’re packing your items by yourself or you booked professional packing services, a catalog of your possessions is a smart thing to have.
 Stay with us and learn how to create one.

-Memorizing every item you have packed doesn’t sound like a good idea, so good old pen and paper will be enough for a start.
+Memorizing every item you have packed doesn’t sound like a good idea, so a good old pen and paper will be enough for a start.
 Before you pack anything, do a walk-through of the house.
-Try to figure out what you wish to move, what will stay in storage, and what will be disposed of in some way.
+Try to figure out what to keep, what will stay in a storage unit, and what will be disposed of in some way.
 Some things might turn out not to be very cost-effective for moving, especially since some companies base their prices on a catalog of all the items that have to be moved.
-For example, you may decide to buy a new set of chairs instead of moving them to your new place.
+For example, you may decide to add a new set of chairs to the new apartment checklist instead of moving them to your new place.

 Once the walk-through is over, document the things that will be moved.
 We’ve prepared a few tips for you to make this task easier.

 Start with the bigger items in your home, such as sofas, beds, dressers, and armoires.
-Remember that disassembling the larger objects is the most practical way of relocating them.
+Remember that disassembling the larger objects is the most practical packing tip for moving bulky stuff.

-Next, write down the electronics like TV-s, computers, entertainment centers, lamps, microwaves, etc. Those will need special handling so that you can prevent any possible damage.
-Other fragile and/or valuable stuff like mirrors or paintings also need to be packed safely, and they can be next on the list.
+Next, write down the electronics like TV-s, computers, game consoles, lamps, microwaves, etc. Those will need special handling so that you can prevent any possible damage.
+Packing fragile items and/or valuable stuff like mirrors or paintings also needs to be done safely, and they can be next on the list.
 Count your rugs, dining, coffee and end tables, and include them in the catalog, too.